openvocab/ovn/docs/introduction/flows.md

 * vf:consume - for example an ingredient or component composed into the output, after the process the ingredient is gone
 * vf:cite - for example a design file, neither used nor consumed, the file remains available at all times
 * vf:work - labor power applied to a process
-* vf:pickup -  transported resource or person enters the process; the same resource will appear in output with *vf:dropoff* verb
+* vf:pickup -  transported resource or person enters the process; the same resource will appear in output with *vf:dropoff*
-* vf:dropoff -  transported resource or person leaves the process; the same resource or person appeared in input with vf:pickup verb
+* vf:dropoff -  transported resource or person leaves the process; the same resource or person appeared in input with vf:pickup
-* vf:accept - in processes like repair or modification or testing, the same resource will appear in output with *vf:modify* verb
+* vf:accept - in processes like repair or modification or testing, the same resource will appear in output with *vf:modify*
-* vf:modify - in processes like repair or modification, the same resource will appear in input with *vf:accept* verb
+* vf:modify - in processes like repair or modification, the same resource will appear in input with *vf:accept*
 * vf:pack - put a resource into a container resource; the container resource is input with *vf:accept*
 * vf:unpack - remove a resource from a container resource; the container resource is input with *vf:accept*
 * vf:deliver-service - new service produced and delivered (a service implies that an agent actively receives the service)